connorgmeehan/bevy-website/content/learn/book/ecs/exclusive-world-access.md

 - ❌ Discuss and demonstrate `SystemParams`?
 {% end %}

-In Bevy the [`World`](https://docs.rs/bevy/latest/bevy/prelude/struct.World.html) contains your entire application state.
-Bevy's parrallelism is founded on systems only accessing parts of the world at a time.
-However, if you need more immediate or flexible control of World, at the cost of parrallelism, you will use exclusive world access.
-When you have Exclusive World Access you can do a number of things that you wouldn't be able to otherwise:
+In Bevy you'll typically interact with your game's world via [`systems`] and [`SystemParams`], which are performant but sometimes limiting.
+When you need more immediate or dynamic control of the world you will have to use **Exclusive World Access**.

+Exclusive World Access is a term to describe updating your game directly and immediately via a mutable reference to the game [`World`], as opposed to a
+[`Commands`] or [`Query`] parameter on a system.
+Because Exclusive World Access borrows the entire world we cannot take advantage of Bevy's Parallelism, however it also has a number of unique capabilities:

 - Immediately spawn and despawn entities, insert and remove components, and insert and remove resources.
 - Access components, entities and systems programatically.